yoonholee/reinforcement-learning-papers/reinforcement_learning.md

   - Parameterizes Q(s,a) as a weighted sum of log p(a|s)
   - Proves that the weight vector(above) is the direction of steepest descent with respect to the expectation of the fisher information matrix(natural policy gradient)
   - Suggests a REINFORCE-style algorithm using the natural gradient

-### Neural Fitted Q Iteration - First Experiences with a Data Efficient Neural Reinforcement Learning Method [[ECML 2005]](http://ml.informatik.uni-freiburg.de/_media/publications/rieecml05.pdf)
-  - Martin Riedmiller
-  - Proposes using a neural network for Q-learning
-  - Input is a set of (s,a,s') and the neural network does RProp until convergence
-  - Closer to supervised learning than reinforcement learning, since the algorithm never acts

 ### Approximately Optimal Approximate Reinforcement Learning [[ICML 2002]](https://www.cs.cmu.edu/~./jcl/papers/aoarl/Final.pdf)
   - Sham Kakade, John Langford